Fact: the nature of subscriptions leads to a natural focus on customer retention and maximising the lifespan of each subscription.

 The predictable result of this is that transactional retailers are forever on the proverbial customer acquisition hamster wheel.
 In this way, transactional retailers have to become expert marketers on top of being experts in their field.
 But because there’s only so many hours in the day, transactional retailers focus most of their time on the marketing tasks because it’s the lifeblood of their business; a failure to acquire new customers each month, means the business doesn’t exist.

 However, for subscription-first retailers, the opposite is true.
 If your customers leave or unsubscribe, the business doesn’t exist.
 So the focus for subscription-first retailers is to make customers happy to prevent them from leaving.
 They do this by building great products, upholding high standards for quality, and delivering excellent service.
 A subscription-first retailer spends most of their time doing the work of their craft – coffee subscription retailers roast excellent beans; children’s education subscription retailers build high quality lesson plans and activities; food subscription retailers develop the next incredible set of recipes — all of them focus on the little details that make their customers smile.
+Thats what makes them subscription business experts.

 Often, your results will speak for themselves — both in the form of recurring revenue and smiling customers.
 The key to making this a reality is an operational focus centered around boosting metrics that most traditional businesses tend not to prioritize, such as churn rate, monthly recurring revenue, and average revenue per user.